erav/tree-mod/README.md

  - branch finder
  - replicating parts of a tree

-Currently being used in prouction in an >800M users big data server.
+Currently being used in production on a distrubted big data server serving more than 1.3 billion users.